xarial/codestack/labs/solidworks/swex/add-in/commands-manager/sub-menu-and-spacers/index.md

 caption: Sub-Menus And Spacers
 description: Adding sub-menus and spacers or command tab boxes in SOLIDWORKS command manager using SwEx.AddIn framework
 image: /labs/solidworks/swex/add-in/commands-manager/sub-menu-and-spacers/sub-menu-and-spacer.png
-toc_group_name: labs-solidworks-swex
+toc-group-name: labs-solidworks-swex
 order: 3
 ---
 ## Adding spacer

 Spacer can be added between the commands by decorating the command using the [CommandSpacerAttribute](https://docs.codestack.net/swex/add-in/html/T_CodeStack_SwEx_AddIn_Attributes_CommandSpacerAttribute.htm).
 Spacer will be added before this command.

-{% include code-tabs.html src="CommandsManager.Spacer" %}
+{#% include code-tabs.html src="CommandsManager.Spacer" %}

 If command tab tab boxes are created for this command group (i.e. *showInCmdTabBox* parameter is set to *true* in the [CommandItemInfoAttribute](https://docs.codestack.net/swex/add-in/html/M_CodeStack_SwEx_AddIn_Attributes_CommandItemInfoAttribute__ctor_2.htm)), spacer is not reflected in the corresponding command tab box.